semaphoreP/codeastro/Day0/INSTALL.md

 # Finished?

-When you have finished everything above, fill out this form (TO BE UPDATED) with the secret code so we know you are ready for the workshop!
+When you have finished everything above, fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdSAazV3aBBNQZ5jAQ4av-SApFepIlyDXkeappu8f7eli-AaA/viewform?usp=sf_link) with the secret code so we know you are ready for the workshop!

 # Apple-specific Instructions